Early Muslim conquests: Conquest of Transoxiana: 673–751

 Transoxiana is the region northeast of Iran beyond the Amu Darya or Oxus River roughly corresponding with modern-day Uzbekistan, Tajikistan, and parts of Kazakhstan.
-Initial incursions across the Oxus River were aimed at Bukhara (673) and Samarqand (675), and the results were limited to promises of tribute payments.
-In 674, a Muslim force led by Ubaidullah Ibn Zayyad attacked Bukhara, the capital of Sogdia, which ended with the Sogdians agreeing to recognize the Umayadd caliph Mu'awiaya as their overlord and to pay tribute.
+Initial incursions across the Oxus River were aimed at Bukhara (673) and Samarkand (675), and the results were limited to promises of tribute payments.
+In 674, a Muslim force led by Ubayd Allah ibn Ziyad attacked Bukhara, the capital of Sogdia, which ended with the Sogdians agreeing to pay tribute to the Umayyad caliph Mu'awiya I, who they recognized as their overlord.

 In general, the campaigns in Central Asia were "hard fought" with the Buddhist Turkic peoples fiercely resisting efforts to incorporate them into the caliphate.
 China, which saw Central Asia as its own sphere of influence, particularly because of the economic importance of the Silk Road, supported the Turkic defenders.
 Further advances were hindered for a quarter century by political upheavals within the Umayyad caliphate.
 This was followed by a decade of rapid military progress under the leadership of the new governor of Khurasan, Qutayba ibn Muslim, which included the conquest of Bukhara and Samarqand in 706–712.
 The expansion lost its momentum when Qutayba was killed during an army mutiny and the Arabs were placed on the defensive by an alliance of Sogdian and Türgesh forces with support from Tang China.
 However, reinforcements from Syria helped turn the tide and most of the lost lands were reconquered by 741.
 Muslim rule over Transoxania was consolidated in 751 when a Chinese-led army was defeated at the Battle of Talas.

 Expeditions into Afghanistan

-Medieveal Islamic scholars divided the area of modern-day Afghanistan into two regions: the provinces of Khorasan and Sistan.
+Medieval Islamic scholars divided the area of modern-day Afghanistan into two regions: the provinces of Khorasan and Sistan.
 Khorasan was the eastern satrapy of the Sasanian Empire, containing Balkh and Herat.
 Sistan included Ghazna, Zarang, Bost, Qandahar (also called al-Rukhkhaj or Zamindawar), Kabul, Kabulistan and Zabulistan.

 Before Muslim rule, the regions of Balkh (Bactria or Tokharistan), Herat and Sistan were under Sasanian rule.
-Further south in the Balkh region, in Bamiyan, indication of Sasanian authority diminishes, with a local dynasty apparently ruling from late antiquity, probably Hephthalites subject to the Yabghu of the Western Turkic Khaganate.
-While Herat was controlled by the Sasanians, its hinterlands were controlled by northern Hepthalites who continued to rule the Ghurid mountains and river valleys well into the Islamic era.
+Further south in the Balkh region, in Bamiyan, indication of Sasanian authority diminishes, with a local dynasty apparently ruling, probably Hephthalites subject to the Yabghu of the Western Turkic Khaganate.
+While Herat was controlled by the Sasanians, its hinterlands were controlled by northern Hephthalites who continued to rule the Ghurid mountains and river valleys well into the Islamic era.
 Sistan was under Sasanian administration, but Qandahar remained out of Arab hands.
 Kabul and Zabulistan housed Indic religions, with the Zunbils and Kabul Shahis (for the most part) offering stiff resistance to Muslim rule for two centuries until the Saffarid and Ghaznavid conquests.
 The Umayyad Caliphate regularly claimed nominal overlordship over the Zunbils and Kabul Shahis, and in 711 Qutayba ibn Muslim managed to force them to pay tribute.